tRaugust/trufflehog-action-scan/README.md

 The action now has the following outputs.
 * `numWarnings` - the number of warnings found in this scan
-* `warningsText` - the text of the warnings as a human readable list
+* `warningsText` - the text of the warnings as a human readable list (see this comment for [Example](https://github.com/tRaugust/trufflehog-actions-scan/commit/3ca6fb1e80eb05665ea42289f66f1a2820b8a846#commitcomment-39473874))
-* `warningsJSON` - the output as a structured JSON file
+* `warningsJSON` - the output as a structured JSON file  (see the collapsed "details" section in this comment for [Example](https://github.com/tRaugust/trufflehog-actions-scan/commit/3ca6fb1e80eb05665ea42289f66f1a2820b8a846#commitcomment-39473874)

 (i) You need to give an id to the step to be able to address the output variables.